SSBUTrainingGrounds/Tabuu-3.0/README.md

 However, you can clone this repository and run the bot yourself, if you want to.
 Here's how to do it:
 1) Install at least Python 3.8 or newer and the latest version of the [discord.py](https://github.com/Rapptz/discord.py) alpha, as well as the other packages listed in the `requirements.txt` file.
 2) Create and host your own Discord Application.
-3) This bot needs a lot of server-specific IDs to function properly, so you need to modify the `/utils/ids.py` file with the unique IDs of your servers/channels/roles.
+3) This bot needs a lot of server-specific IDs to function properly, so you need to modify the values in the `/utils/ids.py` file with the unique IDs of your servers/channels/roles.
 In there, you can also change the server name to your liking, as these names are also referenced in some places.
 4) For the last step you need to create a file named `token.txt` in the `/files/` directory and paste your discord bot token into it, and you're done!

 Run `main.py` and enjoy.